 Honors English 9 is focused on the analysis of the various genres of literature including the short story, poetry, nonfiction, drama, the novel and persuasive rhetoric.
 Grammar, vocabulary development, and the writing process are integrated as students are guided to think critically about literature and the connection it has with history.
 The expectations of this course correlate with that of a future Advanced Placement student as it is designed to move students successfully into this direction.
-Summer reading is required in this course.
+Through literature, writing, and speaking, students will analyze their relationships, their passions, and their environment as a path to articulate who they are within the world they live.
+This initial understanding provides a foundation for them to expand and grow as they discover their identity during the remaining three years of English.